 During Panthers games, there is a more limited menu than their normal offerings, and the place does get packed pretty quickly since you're just a Cam Newton toss away from the stadium.
 When it comes to college football, this is a Clemson bar, so don't be surprised to see a sea of orange if you walk in on a Saturday in the fall.

-As a side note, there's a great event space downstairs if you're ever having any sort of special party... like an engagement or a big birthday.
+As a side note, there's a great event space downstairs for special events like an engagement or birthday.

 03 of 07

 As the name implies, Courtyard Hooligans is an Irish bar, so it's likely Charlotte's best bar to watch soccer.
 Their World Cup viewing parties are epic, with hundreds of international fans piling in.